 Sometimes we paint close to the house but also out in the landscape or the village.

-It is your holiday and we will endeavour to help you spend it just the way you want to.
+It is your holiday and it is important that you spend it just the way you want to.

 Pheona Kerr is your host and tutor.